__________________________________________

 Francisco Market.

-The San Francisco Home Price Index increased in the last quarter after falling
+The San Francisco Home Price Index has increased for the last 3 consecutive

-in the previous 3 quarters.
-The current record holder for consecutive increases
+quarters.
+The current record holder for consecutive increases in the Home

-in the Home Price Index is Bismarck, ND, with increases in the last 6
+Price Index is Bismarck, ND, with increases in the last 11 consecutive quarters.

 The highest annual home appreciation rate in the San Francisco Real Estate